ai-ml-rnd-experiments/COMTIC-V2.0/README.md

 # COMTIC-v2.0
-Hindi-English Code Mixed Text for Intent Classification with Word &amp; Sentense Level Language Tag This is an improvement on of our previous work of [Hindi-English Code Mixed Text for Intent Classification (COMTIC)](https://github.com/ai-ml-rnd-experiments/COMTIC).
-As have additionally includes word level and sentense level language annotation.
+Hindi-English **Code Mixed Text for Intent Classification with Word &amp; Sentense Level Language tag** is an improvement on of our previous work of [Hindi-English Code Mixed Text for Intent Classification (COMTIC)](https://github.com/ai-ml-rnd-experiments/COMTIC) and named as COMTIC Version 2.0.
+We have additionally includes word level and sentense level language annotation over [COMTIC](https://github.com/ai-ml-rnd-experiments/COMTIC).